jiipeezz/Router-cfg-automation/thesis.md

 # 7 Conclusion

 Manual configuration method, at least in this particular case is slow and inefficient.
 Fortunately, better methods exist.
 Web scraping and SSH configuration were explained in more details, because they were easily applicable to this particular case.
-Automated configuration over SSH was chosen as used method in this thesis due to its reliability compared to Web scraping techniques.
+Automated configuration over SSH was chosen as the used method in this thesis due to its reliability compared to Web scraping techniques.

 This thesis produced a configuration tool written in Python3 that first establishes a connection between a configuring system and a router, after which it executes functions that make the actual configuration.
-When the configuration part is done, it updates customer’s excel file with desired information.
+When the configuration part is done, it updates a customer’s excel file with desired information.
 The configuration tool makes different checks to verify the success of configuration.
 Future development part of the thesis proposes improvements on the configuration tool.
 Results of comparison between automated and manual configuration were introduced in chapter 5.

 The results clearly indicate how much more efficient the automated method is compared to manual configuration.
-The Python tool’s financial value is also made very clear by examples.
+The Python tool’s financial value is also made very clear by examples and in comments from NDC Networks’ CEO Markus Ahonen.

 # 8 References